 Discounts

-RevenueCat Web Billing supports discounts, as a way to provide flexible discounting for subscription and one-time purchases that can be distributed with user-facing discount codes.
-This page covers how Discounts work in RevenueCat Web Billing, including how they fit alongside standard pricing, trials, and introductory offers.
+RevenueCat Web Billing supports discounts: a flexible way to reduce the price of subscriptions and one-time purchases, with shareable customer-facing discount codes.
+This page covers how Discounts work in Web Billing, including how they fit alongside standard pricing, trials, and introductory offers.

-A discount applies a percentage-based reduction in price when a customer purchases your product, and will apply for as long as defined in the duration, and reverting to the base non-discounted price.
+A discount applies a percentage-based reduction in price when a customer purchases your product.
+It applies for the duration you configure, then reverts to the base price.

 Discount approaches